Jason Liang

-Jason Liang is an American chess player.
+Jason Liang is an American chess grandmaster.
 He has held the titles of National Master since 2018, FIDE Master since 2019, and International Master since 2021.
 In 2022, he received the Arthur Award for Chess Excellence from the Eade Foundation.
-He was ranked World #30 junior chess player by FIDE on February 1, 2023.
+In May 2023, he was selected to receive a Samford Fellowship by the U.S. Chess Trust.
+He was ranked World #33 junior chess player by FIDE on April 1, 2023.

 Chess career

 Early stage

 Liang played in his first chess tournament at age 9.
 He was introduced to tournament chess by NM Justin Burgess and Ali Thompson.
-In October 2016, he won the U1400 section of the Denver Chess Club Fall Classic with a perfect 5-0 score.
+In October 2016, he won the U1400 section of the Denver Chess Club Fall Classic with a 5-0 score.
 In that Autumn, he was coached by NM Chris Peterson in Colorado.
 At age 10, Liang became a K-5 Scholastic Champion of the State of Virginia after scoring 5.5/6 and winning a tiebreak.
-In August 2017, he was clear 1st among all U1800 players of the 118th U.S. Open Chess Championship held in Norfolk, VA.
+In August 2017, he was clear 1st among U1800 players of the 118th U.S. Open Chess Championship held in Norfolk, VA.
 Liang was a member of the DMV Chess Club and the Arlington Chess Club in Virginia and became a National Master of U.S. Chess Federation at age 11.
-Between 2017 and 2018, he was coached by GM Rashad Babaev and GM Akshayraj Kore in Virgina.
+Between 2017 and 2018, he was coached by GM Rashad Babaev and GM Akshayraj Kore in Virginia.
+In June 2018 he came in second place in the Chesskid Online National Invitational Championship.

 Highlights

 Liang was the gold medalist of the U12 section at the North American Youth Chess Championship held in August 2019, Kingston Canada.
 He was also a co-champion of the Barber National Tournament of Middle School State Champions held in August 2020.
 Liang placed clear 1st of the U14 Section at the American Continental Selection of the 2020 FIDE World Youth Championship.
 Liang has been part of the United States Chess Federation All-America Chess Team since 2020.
 He also became the 143rd and 144th New York State Chess Champions after competing in 2021 and 2022 at Albany, New York.
 In October 2022, he became a champion of the Canadian International Open held at Contrecoeur near Montreal.
 Liang scored 7/9 at the 2022 North American Open and tied for second by beating the 2022 World Open Champion GM Antipov in the final round.
+In April 2023 it was announced that he won the US Chess 2022 Grand Prix with 222.68 points.